 Example of safety-related SSCs but not limited to:

-Both trains of underground diesel fuel oil supply piping to the Emergency Diesel Generator ay anks.
+Both trains of underground diesel fuel oil supply piping to the Emergency Diesel Generator Day Tanks.

 Underground power to both trains of the diesel fuel oil transfer pumps.

-Underground Service (raw) water piping to/from the ultimate heat sink
+Underground Service (raw) water piping to/from the ultimate heat sink.

-The underground firewater system piping
+The underground firewater system piping.

 How will the licensee verify during and following erection of the OLS that the proper assembly of electrical and structural components took place?

-Does the licensee have a heavy lift plan detailed in engineering packages, which defines the requirements for the safe rigging of the heavy loads associated with the SG Replacement project?
+Does the licensee have a heavy load lift plan detailed in engineering packages, which defines the requirements for the safe rigging of the heavy loads associated with the SG Replacement project?

 How will the licensee demonstrate the ability of the OLS to protect against an overload situation and to include the ability of the OLS to withstand a load hang-up?